My Morning Straitjacket

 "My Morning Straitjacket" is the seventh episode of the sixth season and the eighty fourth overall episode of the animated comedy series American Dad!.
 It aired on Fox in the United States on November 22, 2009, and is written by Mike Barker and directed by Chris Bennett.

-In the episode, when Stan crashes a My Morning Jacket concert to drag Hayley out of it, he decides that he likes the band so much so that he becomes a groupie and follows them on the road.
+In the episode, when Stan crashes a My Morning Jacket concert to drag Hayley out of it, he decides that he likes the band so much that he becomes a groupie and follows them on the road.